ComputerByte/doubleARR/README.md

 Can install a primary sonarr/radarr and a secondary instance of it as well.

+Config assumes NGINX is installed, if you dont have it installed, you'll have to enable auth in radarr4k/sonarr4k yourself.

 Run install.sh as sudo
 ```bash
 sudo su -